Routing in Private Spaces

 Client support for SNI is required by default in Private Spaces.
-Please contact support if your application supports legacy clients that do not support SNI.
+Please contact Heroku Support if your application needs to serve legacy clients that do not support SNI.

 The Private Spaces routers supports TLS versions 1.0, 1.1, & 1.2 with the following ciphers:

 spaces-strict-tls feature flag enabled, the Private Spaces routers supports TLS versions 1.1 and 1.2 with the following ciphers: